 Risk Management / Risk Assessment

 The nature of our business and our supply chain (provision of services rather than manufacturing products) is a relatively simple model, which allows us to assess the risk of potential modern slavery offences taking place as low.
-However, The Fuelcard Company UK Limited remains committed to ensuring modern slavery does not find a way into any existing, or future, supply chain relationships.
-The Fuelcard Company UK Limited business is supported by a dedicated Legal Department who work closely with the Compliance Department and are responsible for agreeing acceptable contractual wording and the insertion of our expectations and standards into written agreements where the potential for modern slavery risk is identified.
+However, The Fuelcard Company remains committed to ensuring modern slavery does not find a way into any existing, or future, supply chain relationships.
+The Fuelcard Company business is supported by a dedicated Legal Department who work closely with the Compliance Department and are responsible for agreeing acceptable contractual wording and the insertion of our expectations and standards into written agreements where the potential for modern slavery risk is identified.

 Key Performance Indicators (KPIs)

-The Fuelcard Company UK Limited does not currently consider its suppliers to be vulnerable to pressures around service level agreements, pricing and cost reduction.
+The Fuelcard Company does not currently consider its suppliers to be vulnerable to pressures around service level agreements, pricing and cost reduction.
 However, we remain mindful of how these areas, amongst others, can leave a business vulnerable to the risks of modern slavery, and we continue to monitor the impact of service level agreements on our suppliers.
 Whilst not identifying the need for KPIs to monitor performance we are to committed to regularly monitoring and reviewing our supply chain to ensure our assessment remains valid.

 Modern slavery, human trafficking and forced labour continue to be one of the great human rights issues of our time.
 With thousands of victims of this despicable crime throughout the UK alone, it is critical that businesses act responsibly and work collaboratively to support the aspiration of eradicating this criminal activity from our society.
-The Fuelcard Company UK Limited remains committed to evidencing its ongoing compliance with its obligations in relation to modern slavery and will continue to monitor practices and policies to identify areas where improvements should be made.
+The Fuelcard Company remains committed to evidencing its ongoing compliance with its obligations in relation to modern slavery and will continue to monitor practices and policies to identify areas where improvements should be made.